liaskast/Jupyter-Notebook-Portfolio-Optimization/README.md

 # Black-Litterman Model for Portfolio Weight Optimization

+The Black–Litterman model is a mathematical model for portfolio allocation.
+The model expands upon the de facto standard for portfolio optimization, **Markowitz's classical Modern Portfolio Theory** by incorporating the opinion of the investor regarding future asset performance and modifying the allocation accordingly.

 ## Instructions

 ### How to Input your Own Portfolio

 N.B.
-To locate at which location in the code to find each of the below steps please find in the code (i.e. ctrl+f) the following commands.
+To determine at which location in the code to find each of the below steps please find in the code (i.e. ctrl+f) the following commands.

 **command**: #1 - Input the assets to portfolio.